 Ensuring water is equitably allocated and governed

 We can only survive without drinking water for a few days – it's crucial for our survival.
-Water is also crucial for supporting people's ways of life, from raising livestock, to managing fisheries and irrigating crops.
+Water is also crucial for supporting people's ways of life, from raising livestock to managing fisheries and irrigating crops.
 In many parts of semi-arid West Africa water is in short supply and the pressures on existing water resources are set to increase.
-IIED aims to help bring about fairer and more sustainable water governance that ensures poor and vulnerable communities don't miss out.
+In this project, IIED helped bring about fairer and more sustainable water governance to ensure poor and vulnerable communities didn't miss out.

 Water resources are increasingly under pressure in many parts of the world, and not just in developing or semi-arid countries.
 Water extraction for industries, municipal supplies and agricultural irrigation is growing, and many catchments are now facing occasional or regular water stress that affects both water users and riverine ecosystems.

 The way in which the available water is shared between users, both upstream and downstream in a catchment, is a key entry point for addressing water governance.
 The key challenge is broadly to maintain the quality of water supply while arbitrating between its competing uses, such as the needs of individual households, large-scale farms, fishermen, herders or local industries.

 IIED's work has addressed water governance in West Africa in two ways: by developing plans to pay for and maintain wells, waterpoints and other water supply infrastructure, and ensuring that large dam and irrigation projects benefit the most poor and marginalised people.

 A failed water point in sub-Saharan Africa is potentially catastrophic.
 Yet as many as 125,000 handpumps have effectively died.
 In parts of central Mali, 35% of pumps are broken.
 The root cause is the water community's failure to plan for the maintenance of the infrastructure in a systematic way.